 - How to write and publish a research paper for journal publication?

-- Best tools, websites for PhD students/ researchers/ graduates
+- Best tools, and websites for Ph.D. students/ researchers/ graduates

 Writing a scientific literature review paper

 In the academic world, publishing research results or key findings is the best way of communicating research to others.
 The research findings can be published in journals, book chapters, or through conference proceedings.

 There are different ways of publishing articles in a journal.
 This mainly includes original research articles, review papers, perspective papers, short communications, and letters.
 A scientific review paper is commonly known as a literature review paper.
 It is basically a summary of published research articles.